fleetdm/fleet/handbook/security-policies.md

 1. Fleet software engineering and product development are required to follow security best practices.
 The product should be "Secure by Design" and "Secure by Default."

 2. Fleet performs quality assurance activities.
-This may include:
+This may include

   * peer code reviews prior to merging new code into the main development branch (e.g., master branch).
   * thorough product testing before releasing it to production (e.g., unit testing and integration testing).

-3. Risk assessment activities (i.e., threat modeling) must be performed for a new product or major changes to an existing product.
+3. Risk assessment activities (i.e., threat modeling) must be performed for a new product or extensive changes to an existing product.

 4. Security requirements must be defined, tracked, and implemented.

 5. Security analysis must be performed for any open source software and/or third-party components and dependencies included in Fleet software products.

-6. Static application security testing (SAST) must be performed throughout development and prior to each release.
+6. Static application security testing (SAST) must be performed throughout development and before each release.

-7. Dynamic application security testing (DAST) must be performed prior to each release.
+7. Dynamic application security testing (DAST) must be performed before each release.

-8. All critical or high severity security findings must be remediated prior to each release.
+8. All critical or high severity security findings must be remediated before each release.

 9. All critical or high severity vulnerabilities discovered post-release must be remediated in the next release or as per the Fleet vulnerability management policy SLAs, whichever is sooner.